Simon Napier-Bell: Early years

 Napier-Bell attended Durston House in Ealing, and then later a primary school at Perivale.
 He then attended Harrow County School for Boys and Bryanston School in Dorset.
 Whilst at Bryanston, he formed the school's first jazz band.
 When he left school at the age of 17, it was with the idea of becoming a professional musician, preferably in America.
 A year later, unable to get a visa to the United States, he emigrated to Canada.

 Career

 Songwriter

-When he returned to England he worked as an assistant film editor.
+When he returned to England, Napier-Bell worked as an assistant film editor.
 With a thorough knowledge of music, he soon progressed to being a music editor and landed the job of working with Burt Bacharach on What's New Pussycat, re-editing the score Bacharach had written for it.
-Later, he also scored, wrote and edited music for Here We Go Round the Mulberry Bush (1967), a film directed by Clive Donner.
+Later, Napier-Bell also scored, wrote and edited music for Here We Go Round the Mulberry Bush (1967), a film directed by Clive Donner.

 In 1966, Dusty Springfield approached Napier-Bell and Vicki Wickham to write an English lyric to an Italian song she had heard at the Sanremo Festival, composed by Pino Donaggio.
 The result was "You Don't Have to Say You Love Me", which became Springfield's only number one hit in the UK Singles Chart.